awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-config-organizationconformancepack.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DeliveryS3Bucket`  <a name="cfn-config-organizationconformancepack-deliverys3bucket"></a>
-Amazon S3 bucket where AWS Config stores conformance pack templates\.
+The name of the Amazon S3 bucket where AWS Config stores conformance pack templates\.
 This field is optional\.
 *Required*: No
 *Type*: String